thejsway/thejsway/manuscript/intro04.md

 Rather than installing and configuring every piece of software manually, you can obtain a ready to use, fine-tuned JavaScript environment in a few pretty easy steps.
 Black magic?
 No, Docker combined with VS Code.

 [Docker](https://www.docker.com/) is a tool for running applications and services in small, lightweight "containers" which do not interfere with your local machine's installed software or configuration.
-This means you don't have to worry about configuring or setting up complicated development tools on your local machine.
+This means you don’t have to worry about configuring or setting up complicated development tools on your local machine.
 The general idea is given by the following schema.
 See [here](https://docs.docker.com/get-started/overview) for a more detailed overview of Docker.

 [![Docker architecture](images/intro04-01.png)](https://code.visualstudio.com/blogs/2020/07/27/containers-edu)